corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/node/operating/tvu/tvu-cli-examples.md

 The following section provides examples of how to use the Transaction Validator Utility (TVU) CLI commands.
 You can modify and use the provided TVU CLI command examples to work in your project.

 {{< note >}}
-In the following examples the TVU's JAR was copied to the node's directory.
+Unless explicitly stated, all examples assume the TVU JAR is present in the node's root directory, and that is also the current working directory.
 {{< /note >}}

 ## Transaction validation